mydungeon/vanilla/README.md

 # A modern approach to online dating

+Dating has become so boring these days.
+In a world of confused people looking for love, with unrealistic expectations, our mission is to lovingly guide the online/offline process in creative and unconventional ways to help everyone find the most important thing in life - <3

+# We really think about the technology

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+We also used the following technologies to support this libraries and help deliver you new features quickly to better improve your experience:

+-   react bootstrap
+-   font awesome
+-   eslint
+-   prettier

 ## Available Scripts